krka/futures-guide/README.md

 * `orTimeout(long, TimeUnit)` - Complete the future with an exception after a timeout

 ## Some notable problems
-- `orTimeout` and ´completeOnTimeout` does not let you configure an executor, so you have to manually add something like:
+- `orTimeout` and `completeOnTimeout` does not let you configure an executor, so you have to manually add something like:
 `.whenCompleteAsync(()->{}, executor)`

-Otherwise you may be bottlenecking on a static single-threaded ScheduledExecutorService.
+Otherwise you may be bottlenecking on a static single-threaded `ScheduledExecutorService`.

 > **_Experiment:_** [OnTimeoutTest](src/test/java/se/krka/futures/OnTimeoutTest.java)

+# TODO:
+workarounds for timeout-issue
+Explain minimalCompletionStage and delayedExecutor Rename OnTimeoutTest -> CompleteOnTimeoutTest